iden3/snarkjs/README.md

 The `zkey beacon` command creates a `zkey` file with a contribution applied in the form of a random beacon.

-We us it to apply a random beacon to the latest `zkey` after all the final contribution has been made (this is necessary in order to generate a final `zkey` file and finalise phase 2 of the trusted setup).
+We use it to apply a random beacon to the latest `zkey` after all the final contribution has been made (this is necessary in order to generate a final `zkey` file and finalise phase 2 of the trusted setup).

 ### 20. Verify the final `zkey`
 ```sh